 When visitors come to your home, make sure they keep their purses or bags out of your child’s reach.

-Visitors may have unsafe and dangerous products with them.
+Visitors may have potentially poisonous products with them, such as medication, vitamins, cosmetics or cannabis products.
 Keep their belongings out of your child’s reach just as you do your own.

 Other products that cause child poisoning

 - Laundry detergent, including single-dose packets

 - Personal care products, such as mouthwash or nail polish

 - Car supplies, such as antifreeze and windshield washer fluid

 - Certain plants

 Many children have swallowed poisonous products because adults did not store these properly or took them out of their original containers.

 Keep all potential poisons locked up high, out of sight and out of reach

 As your child grows, they become increasingly active and can more easily reach and open cabinets.